Should You Negotiate or Go to Trial in a Criminal Case?

 No problem.
 As long as you know what the ramifications are – at least the potential ramifications-and you've made a conscious decision that it's in your best interests to fight the case, then you agree to go ahead and fight the case all the way.

-But, until you do that, you're not able to make that decision.
-That's where somebody like me, who's been doing it now for almost 30 years, done nearly 250 jury trials, negotiated over 10,000 cases, I'm in a position to help you make the best decision for you.
+But, once you do that, you're able to make that decision.
+That's where somebody like me, who's been doing it now for almost 30 years, done nearly 250 jury trials, and negotiated over 10,000 cases, is in a position to help you make the best decision for you.

 So, if you want the best in deciding whether to negotiate or take a criminal case to trial, pick up the phone.
 Make the call.
 I stand at the ready to help.
 The Hedding Law Firm is based in Los Angeles, and we offer a free case evaluation by phone or by filling out the contact form.